opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ```
 Options:
 ```
+./devDeploy.sh -h

+Deploy migration solution infrastructure composed of resources deployed by CDK and Copilot

+Options:
---skip-bootstrap                Skips installing packages with npm for CDK, bootstrapping CDK, and building the docker images used by Copilot
+  --skip-bootstrap        Skip one-time setup of installing npm package, bootstrapping CDK, and building Docker images.
---skip-copilot-init             Skips Copilot initialization of app, environments, and services --destroy                       Cleans up all deployed resources from this script (CDK and Copilot)
+  --skip-copilot-init     Skip one-time Copilot initialization of app, environments, and services --copilot-app-name      [string, default: migration-copilot] Specify the Copilot application name to use for deployment --destroy-region        Destroy all CDK and Copilot CloudFormation stacks deployed, excluding the Copilot app level stack, for the given region and return to a clean state.
+  --destroy-all-copilot   Destroy Copilot app and all Copilot CloudFormation stacks deployed for the given app across all regions.
+  -r, --region            [string, default: us-east-1] Specify the AWS region to deploy the CloudFormation stacks and resources.
+  -s, --stage             [string, default: dev] Specify the stage name to associate with the deployed resources

 ```

 Requirements: